How To Conduct a Supply Chain Audit

 - Convert data into easily readable reports and findings.

-Conducting an Internal Audit of Your Supply Chain
+How to Audit Your Supply Chain

 Conducting an internal audit is an integral part of examining your supply chain and evaluating the health of your organization.
 An audit helps ensure that everything is running as it should and that all parties are following the same set of rules.
 It is designed to add value to an organization and back up data with clear processes.